oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-nfrmtv-21-extension-tests.md

 #### Usage of Extension at Root Level

-It MUST be tested that the element `$.x_extensions` does not exist.
+It SHALL be tested that the element `$.x_extensions` does not exist.

 The relevant path for this test is: